 That’s it from us this week.
 We’re super excited about the number of feature releases we’re seeing within Google Chat and Google Meet, and for many first-time remote workers, these developments will make working from home that little bit easier.
 We’ve been releasing a series of resources around working from, including creating a productive remote team; video conferencing etiquette and a Google Meet user guide.
 Let us know if there’s anything we missed so far in the comments, and don’t forget to check out our archive for more tutorials, guides and feature reviews from the team at Damson Cloud.

 One final plug before we leave our followers until next week.
-We’ve been working on putting together our G Suite Summit, and our experts will be sharing their years of knowledge, strategies and insights.
-If you’re interested in moving to the cloud or want to know what a move to G Suite, Google communication and collaboration platform, would look like for your organisation then this event is for you.
+We’ve been working on putting together our Google Workspace Summit, and our experts will be sharing their years of knowledge, strategies and insights.
+If you’re interested in moving to the cloud or want to know what a move to Google Workspace (formerly G Suite), Google communication and collaboration platform, would look like for your organisation then this event is for you.
 Book your place now!